mikey-t/dotnet-react-sandbox/docs/DotnetReactSandbox.md

 - Login with your super admin user - use the credentials you set in your `.env` (defaults to `admin@test.com`/`Abc1234!`)
 - Setup a connection to your locally running database with PgAdmin or a VSCode extension by using `localhost` as the host and credentials from `DB_ROOT_USER` and `DB_ROOT_PASSWORD` from your `.env`

-Note that social logins (login with google and microsoft), google analytics and user registration using AWS SES won't work without additional setup.
-For setting up social logins, see [./SocialLogins.md](./SocialLogins.md).
+Note that external logins (login with google and microsoft), google analytics and user registration using AWS SES won't work without additional setup.
+For setting up external logins, see [./ExternalLogins.md](./ExternalLogins.md).

 ## Remove Project